 Generally, hosts can instantly recover from a link failure on a link that is immediately (direct link) connected to a switch.
 However, recovering from an indirect link failure between switches in a WAN or MAN fabric with a keepalive mechanism is dependent on several factors such as the timeout values (TOVs) and on registered state change notification (RSCN) information.

-the following figure, when the direct link 1 to the host fails, recovery can be immediate.
+In the following figure, when the direct link 1 to the host fails, recovery can be immediate.
 However, when the ISL 2 fails between the two switches, recovery depends on TOVs, RSCNs, and other factors.

+Figure 1.
 Traffic Recovery Using Port Tracking

 The port tracking feature monitors and detects failures that cause topology changes and brings down the links connecting the attached devices.
 When you enable this feature and explicitly configure the linked and tracked ports, the switch software monitors the tracked ports and alters the operational state of the linked ports on detecting a link state change.